X16Community/x16-docs/X16 Reference - 04 - BASIC.md

 * The value of the increment for subsequent lines, default **10**
 * The earliest old line to start renumbering at, default: **0**

-**THIS STATEMENT IS EXPERIMENTAL**.
-Please ensure your have saved your program before using this command to renumber.
+**Please ensure your have saved your program before using this command to renumber.**

 **KNOWN BUG**:
 In release R43, due to improper parsing of escape tokens, REN will improperly treat arguments to these statements as line numbers: